aajaces/care/README.md

    ```
    This runs export + scores-summary + validate-scores in sequence.

-The public website automatically reads from `data/scores-alpha.yaml` (fast path) and falls back to `data/results/*.yaml` if needed.
+The public website automatically reads from `app/src/lib/data/scores-alpha.yaml` (fast path) and falls back to `app/src/lib/data/results/*.yaml` if needed.
+All data files are bundled into the SvelteKit build and deployed with the application.

 ## Architecture Philosophy